LeafAndLight/infinity-game-privacy/README.md

 # Privacy Policy – Infinity Game

 Last Updated: Nov 23, 2025
-Developer / Organization: Leaf and Light Studios
+Developer / Organization: Leaf and Light Studio
 Contact: leafandlightstudio@gmail.com

 ## 1. Introduction

-Infinity Game is developed by Leaf and Light Studios.
+Infinity Game is developed by Leaf and Light Studio.
 This Privacy Policy explains:

 - what data the app collects or processes,